Policies and Procedures

 Safeguarding Trafficked and Migrant Children

-This guidance on safeguarding migrant children includes unaccompanied asylum seekers and should be used together with the Toolkit for Safeguarding Trafficked & Migrant Children
+Migrant Children This guidance on safeguarding migrant children includes unaccompanied asylum seekers and should be used together with the Toolkit for Safeguarding Trafficked & Migrant Children

-This comprehensive guidance covers all aspects of safeguarding trafficked children including why children are trafficked and the impact on children's welfare.
+Trafficked Children This comprehensive guidance covers all aspects of safeguarding trafficked children including why children are trafficked and the impact on children's welfare.
 It should be used together with the Toolkit for Safeguarding Trafficked & Migrant Children

-This multi-agency toolkit provides practical guidance and useful contacts for all agencies dealing with trafficked and migrant children.
+Trafficked & Migrant Children Toolkit This multi-agency toolkit provides practical guidance and useful contacts for all agencies dealing with trafficked and migrant children.

-Parental Mental Health and Safeguarding Children Guidance and Protocol
+GMSP Parental Mental Health and Safeguarding Children Guidance and Protocol

-Manchester Safeguarding Children Board have worked together with Manchester Safeguarding Adults Board to develop a joint Domestic Abuse protocol which was finalised in March 2013.
+Manchester Safeguarding Children Board worked together with Manchester Safeguarding Adults Board to develop a joint Domestic Abuse protocol which was finalised in March 2013.

 Download the joint MSAB / MSCB Domestic Abuse protocol here